richiq/umongo-async-mongomock/docs/userguide.rst

 .. note::
     By default the collection to use is the snake-cased version of the document's name (e.g. ``Dog`` => ``dog``, ``HTTPError`` => ``http_error``).
-    However, you can configure (remember the ``Meta`` class ?) the collection to use for a document with the ``collection_name`` meta attribute.
+    However, you can configure, through the ``Meta`` class, the collection to use for a document with the ``collection_name`` meta attribute.

 Multi-driver support
 ====================

-Remember the ``@instance.register`` ?
-That's now it kicks in !

-The idea behind μMongo is to allow the same document definition to be used with different mongoDB drivers.
+The idea behind μMongo is to allow the same document definition to be used with different MongoDB drivers.

-To achieve that the user only define document templates.
+To achieve that the user only defines document templates.
 Templates which will be implemented when registered by an instance:

 .. figure:: instance_template.png